ThanosTsoukleidis-Karydakis/BlockChat/README.md

 through which each user can make coin transactions or send messages to other participants
 in the blockchain, as well as manage his stake and see how many blocks he has mined (a Proof-of-Stake
 algorithm is used for mining of new blocks).
+For the Backend we have used Python Flask, and for the Frontend React JS.

 ## Collaborators
 - [Athanasios Tsoukleidis-Karydakis](https://github.com/ThanosTsoukleidis-Karydakis)  (el19009)